twangodev/lfm-api/docs/lfm-cli/index.md

 The active scrobble will be displayed on your Discord profile.

+!!! warning "Known Issues"
+    - If you are using the Discord web client, the rich presence will not be displayed.
+This is a limitation of the Discord web client and not `lfm-cli`.
+    - If you are using the Discord desktop client, ensure that you have the "Display Spotify as your status" option disabled in the Discord settings.
+This option can interfere with the rich presence display.
+    - If Discord is closed or not running, the rich presence will not be displayed.
+Ensure that Discord is running in the background for the rich presence to work.
+Otherwise, restart `lfm-cli` when Discord is running.

 ### Available Flags

 - `--help`, `-h`: Shows a list of commands or help for one command